Virpax Pharmaceuticals Inc (VRPX) Shares Decline Despite Market Challenges - News Heater

-Virpax Pharmaceuticals Inc (NASDAQ: VRPX)’s stock price has gone decline by -14.49 in comparison to its previous close of 0.62, however, the company has experienced a -28.44% decrease in its stock price over the last five trading days.
+Virpax Pharmaceuticals Inc (NASDAQ: VRPX) has experienced a decline in its stock price by -14.57 compared to its previous closing price of 0.48.
+However, the company has seen a fall of -36.93% in its stock price over the last five trading days.
 Benzinga reported 2022-03-15 that Virpax Pharmaceuticals Inc (NASDAQ: VRPX) expanded its exclusive license agreement for AnQlar with Nanomerics Ltd, providing Virpax with the worldwide rights for development and commercialization.
 Virpax has completed in-vitro, ex-vivo (human mucosal cells), and in-vivo (rats).

 Is It Worth Investing in Virpax Pharmaceuticals Inc (NASDAQ: VRPX) Right Now?

-Moreover, the 36-month beta value for VRPX is 1.79.
-Analysts have varying opinions on the stock, with 1 analysts rating it as a “buy,” 0 as “overweight,” 0 as “hold,” and 0 as “sell.”
+, and the 36-month beta value for VRPX is at 1.61.
+Analysts have varying views on the stock, with 1 analysts rating it as a “buy,” 0 rating it as “overweight,” 0 as “hold,” and 0 as “sell.”

 Top 5 EV Tech Stocks to Buy for 2023